 - Promote the account in other communication formats

 - Link to other relevant University accounts and actively follow them, rebroadcasting relevant info on your account/feed

-- Keep up with the rapid changes to social media.
-New services appear rapidly and older ones may not have staying power.
-Settings and policies also may change without much notice from the provider.
+- Keep up with rapid changes to social media.
+New services appear rapidly and older ones quickly vanish.
+Settings and policies also may change with no notice from the provider.

-- Delete the account if you later decide it isn’t achieving its goals – an abandoned account with no updated content helps no one and should be avoided
+- Delete the account if it isn’t achieving its goals

 Create a Social Media Communications Strategy

 - Select social media based on objectives and audiences